deegeorgie/MischMart1/README.md

 - The [Justinmind prototyper](https://www.justinmind.com/) for the web application
 - [Ionic Creator](https://creator.ionic.io/share/0990d92231a7) for the mobile app

+However, the look and feel of the app changed along the way...

 After this stage, I scaffolded my express application using the application generation tool (*express-generator*).
 I then reorganized the directory structure to suit my needs.

 I started building the application from the backend by creating schemas and a mongodb database locally.
 I added mock products to my database for testing purposes.
 The reason for my using a NOSQL database is simply that I don't have a thorough knowledge of relational databases (though I somtimes use SQLite).